oasis-open/cti-stix-generator/README.rst

 content to generate.
 This tool is provided in two forms: as a Jupyter notebook and as a commandline tool.

+For more information, see `the documentation <https://stix2-generator.readthedocs.io/>`__ on ReadTheDocs.

 Jupyter Notebook
 ----------------